Quantum-inspired dynamical models on quantum and classical annealers: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge the \href{https://www.fz-juelich.de/ias/jsc}{J\"ulich Supercomputing Centre} for providing computing time on the D-Wave Advantage™ System JUPSI through the J\"ulich UNified Infrastructure for Quantum computing (JUNIQ).

 P.H. and B.G. acknowledges funding from the National Science Centre (NCN), Poland, under Projects: Sonata Bis 10, No. 2020/38/E/ST3/00269.
-Z.M. acknowledges funding from the Ministry of Economic Affairs, Labour and Tourism Baden-Württemberg in the frame of the Competence Center Quantum Computing Baden-Württemberg (project ``KQCBW24'').
+Z.M. acknowledges funding from the Ministry of Economic Affairs, Labour and Tourism Baden-Württemberg in the frame of the Competence Center Quantum Computing Baden-Württemberg (project ``KQCBW25'').